Kfirco12/Mifalot/README.md

-# Mifalot - Education and social project
+# Mifalot - Education and social projec

 We are developing a web app for members and coaches, so they can share their trainings' expirences.